Thinkwise/docs/docs/sf/reports.md

 ![](../assets/sf/image205.png)

-Figure 155: GUI example of report parameters
+*GUI example of report parameters*

 Under the “Report parameters” tab under “Reports” a property can be linked to a report parameter.
 These report parameters can then be used in the defaults and layouts and also be placed on the right location in the correct group.